Azure/azure-osconfig/docs/architecture.md

 The RC/DC Watcher clones a Git repository, monitors the GitOps Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.

-The GitOps DC file by default is named `osconfig_desired.json` and is located in the root of the repository at `/etc/osconfig/gitops/osconfig_desired.json`.
+The GitOps DC file by default is named `osconfig_desired.json`, is located in the root of the repository and is locally cloned at `/etc/osconfig/gitops/osconfig_desired.json`.

 The GitOps DC file is written in JSON and follows the [MIM schema](../src/modules/schema/mim.schema.json).